ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 It’s recommended that you use the above command with the `--dry-run` flag once to make sure the paths line up correctly.
 If this process is interrupted, you may want to delete the last destination file that was being copied to make sure that it is copied from the beginning to the new location.

-Once this command completes without the `--dry-run` flag, your data should be copied to the encrypted file storage volume.
+Once this command completes without the `--dry-run` flag, your data should be copied to the encrypted {{site.data.keyword.filestorage_short}} volume.
 You should scroll up and run the command again to make sure nothing was missed.
 You may also want to manually review both locations to look for anything that might be missing.

 When your migration is complete, you will be able to move production to the encrypted volume and detach and delete your original volume from your configuration.
 Note that the deletion will also remove any snapshot or replica on the target site that was associated with the original volume.